luizvilasboas/App-PasswordManager/README.md

-# App-password_manager
+# App-PasswordManager

-`App::password_manager` is a command-line password manager written in Perl.
+`App::PasswordManager` is a command-line password manager written in Perl.
 It allows users to securely add, list, edit, remove, and copy passwords.
 The passwords are stored in an encrypted format using PBKDF2 and saved in a JSON file located in the user's home directory.

 ## Features